zalando/skipper/docs/operation/operation.md

 Skipper provides 2 last in first out (LIFO) filters to change the scheduling behavior.

+On failure conditions, Skipper will return HTTP status code:

+- 503 if the queue is full, which is expected on the rout with a failing backend
+- 502 if queue access times out, because the queue access was not fast enough
+- 500 on unknown errors, please create [an issue](https://github.com/zalando/skipper/issues/new/choose)

 ## The problem

 Why should you use boundaries to limit concurrency level and limit the